Mock FDA Inspection

 Why Mock FDA Inspection?

-If you’re a manufacturer of medical devices or drugs, you don’t want to take a chance with the FDA.
+If you’re a manufacturer of medical devices or drugs, you want to avoid taking a chance with the FDA.
 In fact, there’s no such thing as being over-prepared for FDA inspections.
-The FDA’s investigators are overburdened with responsibilities to protect American consumers.
+The FDA’s investigators are responsible for protecting American consumers.
 Therefore, most likely, they’ll stop at nothing until they’re completely satisfied that you’re compliant with the Federal Food, Drug, and Cosmetic Act (The Act).

 Unless you’re an expert on The Act, you’ll likely need help to ensure your compliance in preparation for FDA inspections.
 Too often, manufacturers make the fatal mistake of hiring consultants for mock FDA inspections without any previous experience with FDA inspections, let alone experience with inspecting medical devices and pharmaceuticals.